greg0ire/SonataMediaBundle/Resources/doc/reference/creating_a_provider_class.rst

      "video_id":"21216091"
    }

-The metadata contains all information we want.
+The metadata contains all the information we want.

 Initialize the class
 --------------------